aws-samples/aws-genomics-workflows/docs/orchestration/cromwell/cromwell-overview.md

     }
 }

-aws {
+// this stanza defines how your server will authenticate with your AWS
+// account.  it is recommended to use the "default-credential-provider" scheme. aws {
   application-name = "cromwell"
   auths = [{
       name = "default"
       scheme = "default"
   }]

+  // you must provide your operating region here - e.g. "us-east-1"
+  // this should be the same region your S3 bucket and AWS Batch resources
+  // are created in
   region = "<your region>"
 }